 The Governance Committee identifies nominees by first evaluating the current members of the Board of Directors willing to continue in service.
 Current members of the Board with skills and experience that are relevant to our business and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of the Board with that of obtaining a new perspective.
 If any member of the Board of Directors that is up for re-election at an upcoming annual meeting of shareholders does not wish to continue in service, the Governance Committee identifies the desired skills and experience of a new nominee in light of the criteria above.
-Current members of the Governance Committee and the Board are polled for suggestions as to individuals meeting the criteria of the Governance Committee may explore alternative sources for identifying additional candidates.
+Current members of the Governance Committee and the Board are polled for suggestions as to individuals meeting the criteria of the Governance Committee.
+Research may also be performed to identify qualified individuals.
+If the Governance Committee believes that the Board requires additional candidates for nomination, the Governance Committee may explore alternative sources for identifying additional candidates.
 This may include engaging, as appropriate, a third-party search firm to assist in identifying qualified candidates.